torvalds/linux/Documentation/userspace-api/ioctl/ioctl-number.rst

 many drivers share a partial letter with other drivers.

-If you are writing a driver for a new device and need a letter, pick an unused block with enough room for expansion: 32 to 256 ioctl commands.
+If you are writing a driver for a new device and need a letter, pick an unused block with eanalugh room for expansion: 32 to 256 ioctl commands.
 You can register the block by patching this file and submitting the patch to Linus Torvalds.
 Or you can e-mail me at <mec@shout.net> and I'll register one for you.